Aditi760/productivity-management/README.md

 # productivity-management
 productivity-management is a Chrome extension to help people and analyze their productivity.
 It offers a suite of time management tools that track your work and break times, reminding you when it's time to get up and move around or get back to work.

+Features:
-Features 1)Timer -you can set a time for how long you want to work on that tab and it’ll remind you when the time is up.
+1)Timer -you can set a time for how long you want to work on that tab and it’ll remind you when the time is up.

 2)Manage your To-do-list - you can create a list of tasks to perform and mark it complete when it’s done.